tharvipop/tharvipop/README.md

 - 👋 Hi, I’m Atharva Kulkarni
-- 👀 I’m interested in Data Science and Economics!
-Specificaclly, I want to dive deeper into how we can use Data to maximize public policy's overall impact for society.
+- 👀 I’m interested in Data Science and whichever domain it can be applied in!
+Specificaclly, I want to dive deeper into
+  - how we can utilize data to maximize public policy's overall impact for society, and
 - 🌱 I’m currently learning at the Univeristy of California, San Diego with a double major in Data Science and Economics.
 - 💪🏽 I'm looking to collaborate on anything data/economics related!
 - 📫 How to reach me: atharva.kul2001@gmail.com